World Series Notebook: Albies looks up to fellow 2B Altuve - WHIZ News

 SHORT HOPS

-The retractable roof at Minute Maid Park was closed for Game 1 but is expected to be open for Game 2 on Wednesday. … Atlanta hadn’t played the Astros in the postseason since the 2005 National League Division Series, eight years before Houston moved to the American League.
-But the Braves were at Minute Maid Park last October, and swept their NL Division Series against Miami in three games when the playoffs were played in neutral site bubbles because of the pandemic. … The Astros scored 36 runs in the AL Championship Series, and set an MLB postseason single-series record by scoring 27 of those with two outs.
+The retractable roof at Minute Maid Park was closed for Game 1 but is expected to be open for Game 2 on Wednesday. … The winner of Game 1 went on to win the championship in 73 of the first 116 World Series (73%), including 15 of the last 18. … Atlanta hadn’t played the Astros in the postseason since the 2005 National League Division Series, eight years before Houston moved to the American League.
+But the Braves were at Minute Maid Park last October, and swept their NL Division Series against Miami in three games when the playoffs were played in neutral-site bubbles because of the pandemic.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports